exo-archives/aio/server/jboss/patch/src/main/jboss/EXO-README.txt

     * [WCM-1883] - Unknown error when edit a default Script at Site Administrator
     * [WCM-1884] - Unknown error when add new letter into a blank category

+Version webos-1.5.4

+** Task
+    * [WEBOS-303] - Release WebOS 1.5.4
+    * [WEBOS-304] - Cleanup the build process to be able to deploy on eXo Nexus with the release plugin for 1.5.x
+    * [WEBOS-307] - Publish Webos 1.5.4 SNAPSHOT aritfacts in the snapshots repo

+** Sub-task
+    * [WEBOS-305] - Build - Cleanup the profile with properties, remove the reporting and emma config, add parent pom v6
+    * [WEBOS-306] - Build - Integrate module.js in the project to be used by exopackage and maven-exobuild-plugin
+    * [WEBOS-308] - Use Kernel, Core, JCR, PC, Portal SNAPSHOTs

 Version webos-1.5.1